konstantint/SKompiler/README.md

     expr.to('sqlalchemy/sqlite', component=1, assign_to='y2')

+### Multi-stage SQL

+You might have noted that the SQL code for `predict` was significantly longer than the code for `predict_proba`.
+Why so?
+Because

+    predict(x) = argmax(predict_proba(x))

+There is, however, no single `argmax` function in SQL, hence it has to be faked using approximately the following logic:

+    predict(x) = if predict_proba(x)[0] == max(predict_proba(x)) then 0
+                    else if predict_proba(x)[1] == max(predict_proba(x)) then 1
+                    else 2

+Note that the values of `predict_proba` in this expression must be expanded (and thus the computation repeated) multiple times.
+This problem could be overcome by performing computation in several steps, saving and reusing intermediate values, rather than doing everything within a single expression.
+In SQL this can bbe done with the help of `with` expressions:

+    with proba as (
+         select [predict_proba computation] from data
+    ),
+    max as (
+         select [max computation] from proba
+    ),
+    argmax as (
+         select [argmax computation] from ...
+    )

+To generate this type of SQL, specify `multistage=True`:

+    expr.to('sqlalchemy/sqlite', multistage=True,
+            multistage_key_column='index',
+            multistage_from_obj='data')

+Note that while in single-expression mode you only get a single column expression, which you need to wrap in the relevant `SELECT ..
+FROM ..` statement, in multistage mode the whole query is generated for you.
+For that reason you need to provide the name of the source table as well as the key column.

+The effect on the query size can be quite significant:

+    len(expr.to('sqlalchemy/sqlite'))
+    > 15558
+    len(expr.to('sqlalchemy/sqlite', multistage=True))
+    > 2574

 ### Other formats

 By changing the first parameter of the `.to()` call you may produce output in a variety of other formats besides SQLite: